Impedance of laser diodes Inductive behavior

 1,56 nH***

-With a known stray inductance the fastest possible rise time can be roughly estimated with the following Rule of thumb:
+With a known leakage inductance, the fastest possible rise time can be roughly estimated using the following formula:

 E.g. using a LDP-V 50-100 and a „10-32 coaxial” (#2):